 This module coordinates execution of all other Terraform modules.
 Configure a new main.tf in a separate directory from the bootstrap module, replacing the CAPITALIZED variable names with your values.
 Note that you must assume the IAM_ROLE_NAME role created by the bootstrap module, which is typically formatted as follows: \${CLUSTER_NAME> c3icrole-01 in the default Terraform scripts.
+For more details see https://repost.aws/knowledge-center/iam-assume-role-cli.

 Contact your account manager for the list of IP addresses required by C3 AI.
-These values will be used to update the ip_allowlist section below.
+These values will be used to update the ip allowlist section below.